hikoworks/hikolang/doc/language/syntax/application_declaration.md

 the string literal.
 The `application` declaration is similar to a `module` declaration, but it is used to create an executable application instead of a library module.

-The optional compile-condition is evaluated during the prologue-scan phase of compilation, this checks if the file should be compiled.
+The optional _compile_condition_ is evaluated during the prologue-scan phase of compilation, this checks if the file should be compiled.

 Multiple files may have the same application-name, only if the conditional compilation is